The Residential Experience

 In additional to full-time program support staff, Wharton summer high school students are assigned a Residential Counselor (RC) for support and mentorship.
 RCs live in the dorms and are available 24/7 if needed.
 Additionally, daily sign-ins and room checks are mandated for student safety.
 Students may explore Penn’s campus and the surrounding University City area within designated “home areas” in small groups, with assurance that RCs are stationed throughout the area for assistance.

-Support staff schedule necessary medical appointments, accompany students to medical facilities, obtain prescription medications, and notify parents after medical visits.
+Support staff schedule necessary medical appointments, accompany students to medical facilities, and notify parents after medical visits.
 Appointments are made with the Children’s Hospital of Philadelphia.

 Extracurricular and Social Activities